sf-wdi-38/personal-portfolio/README.md

 11. In the `<body>` of the document, replace the `<h1>` tag text with your name and add an image (or gif) of your liking using the `<img>` tag.

 12. Open the `index.html` file in Chrome to see what it looks like, and continue editing your site locally.
 Work on the structure of your site for the rest of today.
-We'll finish integrating with Github tomorrow.
+We'll finish integrating with Github next time.

-### Tuesday training
+### Thursday training

 1. Now that you've changed the repo, it's time to commit your changes.
 Back in your terminal, type